 These short question-answer are a savior for IAS aspirants.
 They can do an easy revision of important topics and save time.
 It is not possible to re-read the whole book in the last few months before the exam.

 Use the information in your essay

 Current Affairs can be better remembered when the information is used in either normal discussion with friends and families or by inducing it in the essay.
 For example, if the current issue is the scrapping of Article 370 then there will be a lot of news related to the same issue.
 Collect some important ones and when you write an essay on Article 370 use them in your answer.

-The question asked from the current affairs are mostly indirect so try to focus on the issue, its pros and cons, and its outcome.
-Topics surrounding the issue is more important than just the news.
+The question asked from current affairs are mostly indirect so try to focus on the issue, its pros and cons, and its outcome.
+Topics surrounding the issue are more important than just the news.

 Revision is important

 No preparation is complete without revision.
 So, daily revise the questions and answers you have created based on the newspaper.
 The second round of revision should be after four days or a week.
 It’s not easy to keep facts, names, and dates in mind for too long.
 For this, you need to keep revising the topics you have completed.